gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 Your mark will be capped at 49 if you don't satisfy the passing criteria.
 For example, if 14 methods pass in `Box.java` but none in `DeliveryTruck.java`, you will get 49 marks, and you won't pass the weekly hurdle.

-Rules applicable to all submissions are on iLearn [here](https://ilearn.mq.edu.au/mod/page/view.php?id=6701867).
+Rules applicable to all submissions are on iLearn.

 **Due date: 5pm (17:00:00), Sunday 27th March Sydney Time**.